natserract/backend-trainee/apps/node-ddd-ca/README.md

 Prefer to put the behavior on value objects rather than on entities because value objects are immutable and do not have side effects (like changing their state or changing the state of any entity)

 ### **Entity**

 An *Entity* is a potentially changeable object, which has a unique identifier. *Entities* have a life of their own within their *Domain Model*, which enables you to obtain the entire transition history of this *Entity*.
 Entities are a form of an object that represents something meaningful to our particular business domain.
 Domain objects that may have an id.
 We model an entity using a class

 > **Entities should be the first place that we think of to put domain logic**

-### **Events**
+### **Events / Domain Event**

 *Events* indicate significant occurrences that have occurred in the domain and need to be reported to other stakeholders belonging to the domain.
 It is common for *Aggregates* to publish events.

+Domain Events enable decoupling parts (e.g. "sub domains") of your application.

 ## OOP Programming Concepts